 Everything you need will be included.
 This includes the aluminum frame and hardware for mounting.
-The Anchor Sight is assembled so you only need the two screws for mounting the frame to riser and two screws for mounting the Anchor Sight onto the frame.
-All are included in the packet which also contains three brass washers and Allen Key for turning the micros.
+The Anchor Sight is assembled, so you only need the two screws for mounting the frame to the riser and two screws for mounting the Anchor Sight onto the frame.
+All items are included in a packet that also contains three brass washers and an Allen Key for turning the micro screws.
 All micro screws are assembled and factory preset for correct tension.

-The Anchor Sight will virtually fit on any bow as long as you have enough room between the front of the riser and pin housing.
-There may be a problem with a slider type front sight but In that case you can mount it to the rear of the riser.
-You need about 2 inches between the pin housing and riser or riser and cable.
-You can always ask us to check out your set up before buying but in any case we offer a 30 money back for any reason.
+The Anchor Sight will fit on virtually any bow as long as you have enough room between the front of the riser and pin housing.
+There may be a problem with a slider-type front sight; but in that case, you can mount it to the rear of the riser.
+You need about two inches between the pin housing and riser or between the riser and cable.
+You can always ask us to check out your set up before buying.
+In addition, we offer a 30-day money-back guarantee for any reason.

 Absolutely not!
 In fact, it makes shooting your bow simpler and much more enjoyable.
-It's amazing how many archers have been brainwashed into thinking that a peep sight is necessary for shooting accurately and that you have to practice to develop a shooting form that you can repeat consistently.
-A peep sight is simply a hole in your string but it has been made a standard by the industry out of convenience and lack of a better option.
-Now there is a better option.
+It's amazing how many archers have been conditioned into believing that a peep sight is necessary for shooting accurately and that you have to practice to develop a shooting form that you can consistently repeat.
+A peep sight is simply a hole in your string, but it has been made a standard by the industry out of convenience and lack of a better option.
+Now there is a better option!

 The Anchor Sight is better in every respect.
-First, it's attached to the ridged part of your bow adding stability.
-The invisible sigh-line it projects makes your eye become the rear sight giving you maximum distance between your eye and front sight, a key to accuracy, plus the sensitivity is adjustable.
-You can adjust the sensitivity of a peep only by changing the peep size which means pressing your bow etc. the Anchor Sight is better in low light and offers a full-spectrum view of your target in all lighting conditions.
-It allows you to choose the anchor point that feels right for you and and one that is conducive to best form.
-If you sight in with perfect form it's very difficult to shoot any other way.
-Because of magnification, all aspects regarding torque or other shooting issues become apparent which gives you the opportunity to become a better shooter by seeing and reacting to errors before the shot is released.
+First, it adds stability, as it's attached to the ridged part of your bow.
+The invisible sight line it projects makes your eye become the rear sight giving you maximum distance between your eye and front sight, a key to accuracy.
+Plus, the sensitivity is adjustable.
+You can adjust the sensitivity of a peep only by changing the peep size which means pressing your bow, etc. The Anchor Sight is better in low light and offers a full-spectrum view of your target in all lighting conditions.
+It allows you to choose the anchor point that feels right for you and one that is conducive to best form.
+If you sight-in with perfect form, it's very difficult to shoot any other way.
+Due to the magnification, all aspects regarding torque or other shooting issues readily become apparent, which gives you the opportunity to become a better shooter by seeing and reacting to errors before the shot is released.

-I don't think you will be disappointed at all on how the Anchor Sight will help you find your inconsistencies and the thing I have always liked is that fact I can shoot one arrow to check if anything has changed, then go hunting.
-If things have changed, it's a quick fix for me because I have learned what my tendencies are and I can quickly correct form issues.
-It will take you a little while to figure out what the Anchor Sight is telling you but from day one you should see the benefits of the information it provides.
+I don't think you will be disappointed at all on how the Anchor Sight will help you find your inconsistencies.
+The thing I have always liked is that fact I can shoot one arrow to check if anything has changed, then go hunting.
+If things have changed, it's a quick fix for me; because I have learned what my tendencies are; and I can quickly correct form issues.
+It may take you a little while to figure out what the Anchor Sight is telling you; but from day one, you should see the benefits of the information it provides.

-If you’re bow was set up with a peep.
-The draw length was dictated to a large extent for the best placement of the peep in relation to your eye.
-Having to place your eye in a position dictated by the peep, it is not a natural anchor point for most.
+If your bow was set up with a peep, the draw length was dictated, to a large extent, for the best placement of the peep in relation to your eye.
+Having to place your eye in a position dictated by the peep is not a natural anchor point for most.

-If you want to see what it feels like using the Anchor Sight just start shooting without using your peep and use the anchor point you come too naturally.
-Sight-in your bow and shoot until you are totally comfortable with your new anchor point/eye position and when you get the Anchor Sight you line it up to that exact same eye position.
-This is easily done by using the Micro adjustments by simply adjusting until your arrows are again on target.
-This means your eye is now positioned exactly where it was when you first sighted-in.
+If you want to see what it feels like using the Anchor Sight just start shooting without using your peep and use the anchor point you come to naturally.
+Sight in your bow and shoot until you are totally comfortable with your new anchor point/eye position.
+When you get the Anchor Sight, you line it up to that exact same eye position.
+This is easily done by using the micro-adjustments until your arrows are again on-target.
+This means your eye is now positioned exactly where it was when you first sighted in.

-I have discovered that where you anchor is not that important when using the Anchor Sight.
-If you have your eye positioned so the dot is centered and you don't apply torque on the bow and get off a flawless release you will hit what you aim at.
+I have discovered that the anchor location is not that important when using the Anchor Sight.
+If you have your eye positioned so the dot is centered, you don't apply torque on the bow, and get off a flawless release, you will hit what you aim at.
 It is as accurate as you can shoot; this has been demonstrated time and again.

-One more point I should make and that is; a target shooter repeating the same shot at the same distance will get as good with a peep as anything else because of the robotic repetition, the same would be true if using the Anchor Sight shooting targets.
-Where the Anchor Sight will benefit the most is for hunting/3d shooting where things tend to change.
-When you start feeling fatigue in the later rounds you can get totally lost with a peep and when you get even a little twisted up in a hunting situation and you grip the bow differently, the Anchor Sight will give you instant information to help you correct before the shot is released, and that is the difference.
+One more point I should make is that a target shooter repeating the same shot at the same distance will get as good with a peep as anything else because of the robotic repetition.
+The same would be true if using the Anchor Sight shooting targets.
+Where the Anchor Sight will benefit the most is for hunting/3D shooting where the environment tends to fluctuate.
+When you start feeling fatigue in the later rounds, you can get totally lost with a peep.
+When you get even a little twisted up in a hunting situation and you grip the bow differently, the Anchor Sight will give you instant information to help you correct before the shot is released.
+This is the Anchor Sight difference!

 Welcome to the art of archery and this is an interesting question because you will do exactly the same thing with a peep sight and not know for sure what is causing the errant shots.
 The Anchor Sight shows you what is happening with your shot .
 Yes, you can torque the bow to center the dot or change eye position to center the dot, but that's not what you want to do.
 With what the Anchor Sight is showing, you learn how important the bow grip is and how critical it is not to apply any torque.
 The problem is not with the Anchor Sight because it is a constant, it a simple matter of you correcting your form and letting the Anchor Sight help you through that process.